ShrineSigdel/speech-ai/README.md

     Open [http://localhost:3000](http://localhost:3000).

 2. **Upload your audio file**
     Click on the "Upload Audio" button and select the audio file you want to analyze.
-    3. **Homepage Screenshot**
         ![Homepage Screenshot](public/screenshots/homepage.png)

 3. **Start Analysis**